 Rural communities depend on a reliable transportation system to move their products to market.
 Additionally, rural areas need access to reliable, affordable high speed internet.
 Access to broadband will help open better educational opportunities for children, grow and make rural businesses competitive, and improve access to healthcare through telemedicine.
 CFB will work to get more infrastructure funding into rural Colorado to keep our communities viable and growing.

 Due to the ever-present nexus between agriculture and wildlife, CFB will continue to be at the table on all issues regarding wildlife and private property rights.
 We will bring the ag voice to the table when endangered species, habitat preservation, recreational access and other issues are being discussed.

 Animal welfare is a top priority for farmers and ranchers.
 The welfare of the animals we care for is something the industry strives to do well and improve.
 CFB will continue to address issues related to animal welfare protecting the animals as well as the livelihoods of those who care for them.

-Rural Colorado faces challenges each year with more pressures being put on the business community.
-Major initiatives putting additional requirements on employers such as minimum wage increases, mandatory paid family leave, mandatory retirement, savings accounts, etc. have had a significant impact on rural businesses and agriculture operations across the state.
+Rural Colorado faces challenges each year with more pressures being put on rural communities.
+Regulations that have passed recently such as minimum wage increases, mandatory paid family leave, mandatory retirement, savings accounts, etc. have had a significant impact on rural businesses and agriculture operations across the state.
+Additionally, educating our children in rural Colorado gets more difficult when funding isn’t adequate.
 It’s important that the regulatory climate remains pro-business in our state and that the agricultural and rural voices are heard.

 At the Federal level, CFB will continue to work for an immigration policy that provides agriculture with a labor force to meet its needs of a legal immigrant workforce.